datasec-lab/CertifiedAttack/README.md

-# CertifiableBlackboxAttack
+# Certifiable Black-box Attack

-This is the official implementation of the paper "certified attack".
+This is the official implementation of the paper "Certifiable Black-Box Attacks with Randomized Adversarial Examples: Breaking Defenses with Provable Confidence".

 #### This project includes the ready-to-run models/attacks/defenses and the corresponding tutorials: